laminas/laminas-mvc/doc/book/zend.mvc.intro.md

 A module may contain anything: PHP code, including MVC functionality; library code; view scripts;
 and/or or public assets such as images, CSS, and JavaScript.
 The only requirement -- and even this is optional -- is that a module acts as a PHP namespace and that it contains a `Module.php` class under that namespace.
-This class is eventually consumed by `Zend\ModuleManager` to perform a number of tasks.
+This class is eventually consumed by `Laminas\ModuleManager` to perform a number of tasks.

 The recommended module structure follows: